-This information is not currently available.
+304-4 IUCN Red List species and national conservation list This information is not currently available.

-304-4 IUCN Red List species and national conservation list species with habitats in areas affected by operations
+species with habitats in areas affected by operations

-- a.
-The reporting organization shall report its management approach for emissions using GRI 103: Management Approach. - b.
+- b.
 When reporting on GHG emissions targets, the reporting organization shall explain whether offsets were used to meet the targets, including the type, amount, criteria or scheme of which the offsets are part. - a.
 In addition to the information provided in GRI 302, we calculate greenhouse gas emissions according to the accounting standards ISO 14064 for Carbon Accounting Practices.
 For the reporting year 2019 and 2020 emissions, we have applied emissions factors from the eGRID standards, published in 2018, to our sites in the United States.
 We have applied factors from European Residual Mix to our sites (such as operations, sales offices and corporate offices) located in the United Kingdom, Italy and France.
 All other sites were assigned emissions factors from the International Energy Agency publication 2019 and Renewable Energy Certificates market based.